nickprock/influencer/README.md

 ## Test

 I tested the performance about **JAX** on [Google Colab](https://colab.research.google.com/drive/1c7CFyuKYpV8Ngf5RrUAyp1DZf-qYiQVv).

-At the moment numpy work better than JAX but I may have made some mistakes.
-Please report it in the issues.
+At the moment numpy work better than JAX but I may have made some mistakes (the reason could be [this](https://stackoverflow.com/questions/51177788/cupy-is-slower-than-numpy)). **Please report it in the issues.**

-**All algorithms allow you to choose whether to use the CPU (numpy) or GPU / TPU (jax.numpy).**
+**All algorithms allow you to choose whether to use numpy or jax.numpy.**

 ## Links